-Welcome to Easy Street and Pleasant Meadows
+Easy Street and Pleasant Meadows — tract homes in Pleasanton (1972)

-Map of Easy Street and Pleasant Meadows homes in Del Prado.
-Approximately 113 homes (6 duets) were built between 1973 and 1976.
+Approximately 113 homes (6 duets) were built between 1972 and 1976.

 Vintage newspaper ad from July 1974 promoting the launch of Easy Street, a new housing development in Pleasanton.
 The ad features bold typography and marketing slogans like “the new home community with everything going for it,” along with pricing for four home plans ranging from $42,490 to $45,490.
 A snapshot of 1970s suburban real estate advertising.